collaborativebioinformatics/starfishDiscovery/README.md

 ### 4. R Shiny app

 Meghana & Russel: In progress.
 Parameterized original R code; testing with Callum's docker example output files.

+## Results

+<Describe how to use it, a use case, or something we found with it>.

+## Future directions
+Future goals could include the application of Starfish to non-fungal genomes (particularly, mammalian).
+However, there are anticipated challenges of acquiring the appropriate annotation input files and computational time when moving from small fungal to large mammalian genomes.